Dantevg/WebStats/README.md

       in itself also a list of the command followed by its arguments.
 See the segment on database functionality for command-specific information.
 The `config.yml` contains an example usage which may be helpful.
+- `placeholders`: the configuration for the PlaceholderAPI connectivity.
+The key of every entry here specifies the placeholder to use, the value sets the displayed name.

 [1]: https://github.com/Dantevg/WebStats/releases